 Many startups embark on building their MVP in Agile with the hopeful assumption that "everyone" will flock to their product or service.
 However, they quickly face the harsh reality reflected in numerous studies and research.
 A report from Harvard Business Review, for instance, shows that 85% of 30,000 new product launches failed due to poor market segmentation

-Conducting in-depth competitor research is crucial to understanding the landscape your product will compete in.
-It's highly unlikely to develop an MVP that doesn’t already have some presence in the market.
-Even with fresh, unique ideas, a startup will still be entering an established and competitive industry.
+Conducting in-depth competitor research is crucial to understand the landscape in which your product will compete.
+It's highly unlikely to build an MVP that doesn’t already have some presence in the market.
+Even with fresh, unique ideas, a startup has to position the product in an established and competitive industry.

 As a result, startups need to determine how to position their Minimum Viable Product within an industry where competitors are already pursuing similar goals.

-To achieve this, the startup must thoroughly research its competitors—analyzing their strengths and weaknesses, identifying their target audience, and understanding what they offer.
-The startup can then either target the same market as its competitors or focus on a segment that may have been overlooked.
+To achieve this, a startup should thoroughly research its competitors by analyzing their strengths and weaknesses, identifying their target audience, and understanding the limitations of their solutions.
+The startup can then choose to target the same market as its competitors or focus on an overlooked segment with unmet needs.

 After identifying the right customer base for the MVP, the next crucial step is to focus on geographical segmentation.
 This strategy helps businesses understand the location-based characteristics of their target market.
-Analyzing where the ideal customers are located can be a game-changer in the process of developing a successful MVP.
+Analyzing where the ideal customers are located can be a game-changer in the mvp development process.

 For example, there's little value in targeting Southern California when launching a winter jacket as your MVP, given that the region experiences mild to warm winters.